nilq/feature-dynamics/README.md

 Using TransformerLens's `HookedTransformer` (specifically via [my hacked fork](https://github.com/nilq/TransformerLens)*) to train sparse autoencoders.

 \* This one is required to hook custom Mistral models.

+### Evaluation

+#### Autoencoder

+Evaluation of pretrained autoencoders.

+This module contains functionality to make target models use autoencoder reconstructions in place of existing activations, by using a forward pass hook.

 ### Interpolation